KlipperScreen/KlipperScreen/docs/Configuration.md

 # extrude_distances: 5, 10, 15, 25
 # extrude_speeds: 1, 2, 5, 25

-# Define distances for the move panel
+# Define distances for the move panel. comma-separated list with 2 to 7 floats and/or integers
 # move_distances: 0.1, 0.5, 1, 5, 10, 25, 50

 # Camera needs to be configured in moonraker: